digitalservicebund/terraform-modules/stackit-object-storage/README.md

   manage_credentials         = true
-  secret_manager_instance_id = "[instance id of your secrets manager (can be referenced from the stackit-secrets-manager module)]"
+  secret_manager_instance_id = "[instance id of your secrets manager (can be referenced from the stackit-secrets-manager module)]" kubernetes_namespace       = "[your-namespace]" # Namespace where the External Secret manifest will be applied external_secret_manifest   = "[path-to-the-manifest-file-to-be-created]" # The path in your system the external secret manifest will be stored at
-}

-# Write the External Secret manifest to a file, null_resources will only be executed once, so you can keep them.
-# Please adjust the path to your kustomize overlay accordingly.
-resource "null_resource" "external_secret" {
-  provisioner "local-exec" {
-    command = <<-EOT
-cat <<EOF > ../path/to/overlay/external-secret-manifest.yaml
-${module.object_storage_bucket.external_secret_manifest}
-EOF
-    EOT
-  }
 }
 ```